Vascular Surgery Certifying Exam

 interest between candidates and their examiners.

-- Candidates who completed vascular surgery training after July 1, 2012, will have no more than 7 academic years following this training to complete the
+- Candidates who complete vascular surgery training after July 1, 2012, will have no more than 7 academic years following this training to complete the

-certification process.
-The seven-year period begins immediately upon completion of vascular surgery training.
+certification process, including passing the CE.
+The 7-year period begins immediately upon completion of vascular surgery training.

 - They will be granted up to 3 opportunities